bleednoevil/BloodyMonster/README.md

 This code essentially allows a Bluetooth headphone to trigger payloads and audio at the same time.
 There is no loss of functionality, only a gain of features you could have never imagined.

 ## Hardware
-BloodyMonster Hardware: Monster MBA9-1011-BLK (2 in 1 Bluetooth TV Transmitter)

-Currently Operational on Apple macOS i5 & M1 Models, including High Sierra, Monterey and Sequoia 15.6.1
+BloodyMonster Hardware: Monster MBA9-1011-BLK (2 in 1 Bluetooth TV Transmitter) & Apple macOS i5 & M1 Models (including High Sierra, Monterey and Sequoia)

 ## Description & Background
 This is pure code inspired by hackers & built for hackers.
 It allows automation for Red Teams and Blue Teams through gestures and button presses.